Paris Under Curfew: Europe Reacts As Countries See Highest-Ever Coronavirus Numbers

 Numbers that showed signs of taking off in late August and September are now skyrocketing.
 Europe reported more than 700,000 new coronavirus cases last week – a surge representing a 36% weekly increase, as NPR's Reese Oxner recently reported.

-Europe's infection rate "has been increasing for 77 days," the European Centre for Disease Prevention and Control said in its most recent weekly report for the European Economic Area and the U.K.
+Europe's infection rate "has been increasing for 77 days," the European Centre for Disease Prevention and Control said in its most recent weekly report for the European Economic Area and the United Kingdom.

 Here, a sampling of the situation in Europe:

-In France, President Emmanuel Macron used a nationally televised interview Wednesday night to announce the start of nightly curfews in Paris and eight other densely populated areas, in an effort to control the coronavirus in what are deemed "health emergency zones."
+In France, President Emmanuel Macron used a nationally televised interview Wednesday night to announce the start of nightly curfews in Paris and eight other densely populated areas in an effort to control the coronavirus in what are deemed "health emergency zones."

 Un couvre-feu sera instauré de 21h à 6h dans les zones d’état d’urgence sanitaire. pic.twitter.com/hDrckFCt3B— Emmanuel Macron (@EmmanuelMacron) October 14, 2020